datasci611/bios611-projects-fall-2019-kingwilliam87/README.md

 <h1>Analysis Methods</h1>

 <body>
-For this project I will be relying on R, specifically packages including tidyvers, ggplot and a few others.
-I will attempt to wrangle the data into forms that can be used to create intuitive visualizations to help us learn more about what exactly the data has to tell us.
+For this project I will be relying on R, specifically packages including tidyverse, ggplot and a few others.
+I will attempt to wrangle the data into forms that can be used to create straightforward visualizations to help us learn more about what exactly the data has to tell us.
 </body>